 STEPHEN HARRISON - Musician, Singer and Songwriter - and Painter!

-THE NEW STEPHEN HARRISON ALBUM OF SONGS IS NOW AVAILABLE.
-IT'S CALLED 'CHERRY FAIR'
+STEPHEN HARRISON'S MOST RECENT ALBUM OF SONGS IS AVAILABLE.
+IT'S CALLED 'CHERRY FAIR' - RELEASED IN 2016.

 From a recent review of 'Cherry Fair' :